nishio/learn_language/README.rst

 To run and read codes helps you to learn language's core concept.

 Preface
 =======

 Hi, I'm `Dr. NISHIO Hirokazu <http://www.nishiohirokazu.org/>`_.
-I'm writing a book to teach the core concept of programming languages.
+I'm writing a book to teach the core concepts of programming languages.

-In the process, I feel some needs.
+I think that to run codes helps you understand language's behavior.
+To read implementation of languages also helps you.
+However, there are some problems:

+- For some old languages, it is not easy to make environment you can run codes.
+- For some new languages, it is already grew too big to read.
+It is not easy to understand.

+One way to overcome these problems are implement small subset of languages which run on browsers.

+Project
+=======

+- languages on browsers

+  :Parser-on-browser:
+     The concept of parser is very important.
+It is a recursive descent parser of infix notation works on browser.
+You can change and observe operators' priority and associativity. (completed)

+  :LISP-on-browser:
+     LISP is a language with simple but extensible grammers.
+You can try LISP on browser and learn how macros works.
+     (completed)

+  :AST-Visualization-on-browser: The concept of abstract syntax tree (AST) is very important.
+It is a visualizer which show AST of JavaScript in realtime. (completed, but it is better to change tree layout engine)

+  :FORTH-on-browser: FORTH is a language with simple grammers and stack-based execution.
+The concept of stack-based execution is important because a lot of modern language (such as Java, Python and Ruby) choose it for thier implementation of virtual machine. (completed)

+  :EDSAC-on-browser: EDSAC is a computer in 1950s.
+It allows us to make program with human-readable symbols instead of describing machine instructions as a bunch of bits.
+It is the origin of computer programs. (not yet)

+  :Brainfxck-on-browser: Very small language with interesting architecture, which was inspired by the turing machine. (completed, but should be improved)

+  :LazyK-on-browser: Lazy K is small *functional* language. (not yet)

+- coderunner:

+  - Tool to run codes and check their output.
-- To run a bunch of small codes and check its output.
+    To run a bunch of small codes and check its output is important.
     When I teach programming I use a lot of small codes.
     However sometimes their outputs changes depends on languages' version or enviroment settings.
     To make easy to check output, the input and output should be described in a runnable form.
     They are tests, in meaning of test-driven development.
     What I need is regression tests for textbook.

-- To run codes helps you understand language's behavior.
-  To read implementation of languages also helps you.
-  However I found some problem when I writing my book.
-  For some old languages, there are no easy way to ready to run.
-  For some new languages, they are already grew too big to read.
-  One way to overcome these problems are implement small subset of languages which run on browsers.

-Project
-=======

-Notice these projects are on going and not completed nor stable yet.

-- coderunner:

-  - tool to run codes and check their output

 - doc: